amundsen-io/rfcs/rfcs/033-lineage-graph.md

 > Explain the UI changes that your proposal would need (if applicable).
 This could mean:

 The feature will be disabled by default and can be enabled via a configuration flag.
 (This is how Amundsen enables/disables lineage today)
 Once enabled,

 - a new CTA/Button will appear on the top right of the table detail page.
 - a new icon in front of the column name (to support column-level lineage).

 Clicking on any of the above will navigate the user to a new page displaying lineage graph along with the filters to select the `level` and `direction` for the graph.

 The sidebar will have the filters available and will be used for other interactions like displaying a complete list of nodes, and/or view the metadata of a selected node.

 Interaction Details:

 - By default, we will display 1 level (or depth) of the lineage.
 Users will be able to control the level by clicking Expand/Collapse via each node.
 Or simply use the filter to change the number of levels shown.
 - User will be able to Pane and Zoom, and also reset the whole graph.
 - Clicking any node will display the metadata details of that particular node in the sidebar.

 Important to note: We will not display the complete list of upstream/downstream tables.
 We will only display X number of tables by default based on their usage and will control the number by a config flag.

+See the Screenshots in [this folder](https://github.com/amundsen-io/rfcs/tree/98c240d29d8644a81b4eaf6a1481a126d08b5732/assets/033).

 ## Reference-level Explanation (aka Technical Details)

 This does not change anything on the backend and uses the existing endpoints exposed in the v0 of lineage.
 All the UI/UX explanations mentioned in the above section.

 ## Drawbacks